-RustRidge Winery is one of the furthest wineries located from Napa Valley which can still be considered a Napa winery.
+RustRidge Winery is one of the furthest located wineries from Napa Valley which can still be considered a Napa winery.
 Note they even have a St. Helena address although they are located about 40 minutes from the actual town but only about 20-25 minutes from the valley floor.
-This is the only winery we know of in the Chiles Valley open by walk-in.
-Because they are located in rural Napa County, people don’t just usually “stumble” on this winery – rather it is a destination.
-A visit here is like going to a different world compared to the typical Napa valley floor tasting experience.

-The winery sits in Chiles Valley accessed via Chiles & Pope Valley Road and then Lower Chiles Valley, both of these roads typically have very few cars on them.
-They are winding roads that head through the eastern Napa hills.
-This originally was a working ranch dating from the 1950’s for thoroughbred racehorses.
-There are still horses on the property but today the property contains the winery, and a lovely South Western style clean rustic B&B with a pool and a tennis court.
+The winery site was originally a working ranch dating from the 1950’s created for raising thoroughbred racehorses.
+A number of horses still live on the property as well as vineyards, a small winery and a lovely South Western style Bed & Breakfast complete with a pool and a tennis court.
 If you stay here there are lots of things to keep you busy.
-Its rural Napa and as a result there is plenty of bird watching (35 different species have been identified on the property), hiking or if the weather is decent, just sit around the pool relaxing and reading a good book.
-Or if you happen to be there for harvest, the owners Jim and Susan might even put you to work!
+There is plenty of bird watching (35 different species have been identified on the property), hiking or if the weather is decent, just sit around the pool relaxing and read a good book.
+Or if you happen to be here for harvest, Jim and Susan might even put you to work!

 Susan is the winemaker and Jim runs the day to day operations; he was a former horse racer who grew up in Hollywood and was in the film industry for many years.
 In addition he worked with a trainer that was part of famed racing horse Seabiscuit’s team.
 When this trainer died, Jim inherited a number of Seabiscuit’s riding items (saddle, helmet, twitch and whip), which are now on display at their Bed & Breakfast.